FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_ds/Managing-a-Smartphone-Driver-Station.rst

 -  Install and switch between DS and RC applications on Android Devices.
 -  Access the Robot Control Console on the Control Hub.

-All FTC teams using Blocks, OnBot Java or Android Studio can use the REV Hardware Client to update the Driver Station (DS) app on a DS phone.
+All teams using Blocks, OnBot Java or Android Studio can use the REV Hardware Client to update the Driver Station (DS) app on a DS phone.

 NOTE: it will take an estimated 7.5 minutes per device to complete this task.

-As an alternate, the FTC app releases are available on the `FTCRobotController Github <https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases>`__.
+As an alternate, the app releases are available on the `FTCRobotController Github <https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases>`__.
 Download the Driver Station APK file to a computer, transfer it to the DS phone's Downloads folder, then open that file to install the DS app.